comp426-2022-fall/a99-team06/docs/endpoints.md

 ### Response body
 > `curl http://localhost:8080/app/deleteProfile/example_user/12345/`

-> `{"message": <TODO: fill in message for user=example_user and password=12345>}`
+> `{"message": "Successful username/password.
+Your account is deleted.
+(200)"}`

 ## /app/updateProfile/:username/:password/:newpassword'
 Responds "200 OK"

 This endpoint takes the username and password encoded in the URL and checks if the user exists.
 If it exists, the user's information is altered so that the password is updated to be the newpassword.
+Currently, the ability to update the user's username is not yet implemented.

 ### Response body
 > `curl http://localhost:8080/app/updateProfile/example_user/12345/54321`

-> `{"message": <TODO: fill in message for user=example_user and password=12345>}`
+> `{"message": "Successful username/password.
+Your password has been updated.
+(200)"}`

 ## /app/addGift/:username/:password/:gifts/